 With Anzac Day, observed annually on 25 April, Australians, unlike Rudyard Kipling, do not celebrate the evocative daring-do of The Charge of the Light Brigade at Balaclava, much less Nelson’s Victory breaking through the enemy line at Trafalgar, immortalized in dozens of pieces of British maritime art.
 Australians might have celebrated the charge of the Australian Light Horse at Beersheba, in the dust of Southern Palestine, but it does not loom especially large in the national story.
-Rather, Australians commemorate mateship on Anzac Day (Day, 1998, p.86), a very working-class characteristic, with roots in Irish egalitarianism (Carroll, 1992, pp.143-4).
+Rather, Australians commemorate mateship on Anzac Day (Day, 1998, p.86), a very working-class characteristic, with roots in Irish egalitarianism (Carroll, 1992, pp.143–4).
 While there were friendship and camaraderie among British officers, schooled in war on the playing fields of Eton, there was mateship among young Australian soldiers (Horne, 1964, p.32).
 As national legend goes, the digger, unbroken in the First World War at Fromelles, Passchendaele and Ypres, dug (rat-like, according to Nazi propaganda in the Second World War) to fill sandbags at Tobruk, and trudged in steaming mud along the Kokoda Trail.
 Two decades later in another conflict, again in the mud and against the odds, Australian soldiers overcame a vastly superior North Vietnamese infantry force at Long Tan.
 Such tales of bravery and mateship, which have taken on mythic properties (Nicoll, 2001, p.4), still loom large in the national consciousness.

 Emblematic of the fitful formation of an Australian national identity is the struggle to find a truly national anthem.
 Australia did not have its own anthem until 1984 when Advance Australia Fair was finally adopted, following a number of plebiscites, referenda and competitions, instead of God Save the Queen (Warhurst, 1993, p.116).
-But the song had been in regular use since the late 19th century.
+But the song had been in regular use since the late nineteenth century.
 First performed in 1878 in four verses, and sung in modified form by a choir of around 10,000 to usher in the commonwealth of Australia on 1 January 1901, the day of federation, it was composed by Scottish-born schoolteacher Peter Dodds McCormick (Southcott, 2010, p.48).
 Although the lyrics have been tweaked over time, a number of lines speak clearly to our themes.
-In particular, ‘We’ve golden soil and wealth for toil’ manifests the national predilection of privileging hard work over cerebration - despite having been written by a schoolteacher.
+In particular, ‘We’ve golden soil and wealth for toil’ manifests the national predilection of privileging hard work over cerebration – despite having been written by a schoolteacher.
 That the land is there to plunder is encapsulated in ‘Our land abounds in nature’s gifts’.
 The original third verse tips its hat to the nation’s English, Scottish and Irish heritage and now comprises the official anthem’s second verse.
 Then came a verse that redounds on the theme of hard work: “Beneath our radiant Southern Cross; We’ll toil with hearts and hands; To make our youthful Commonwealth, Renowned of all the lands.”
 In effect, the nation’s national anthem is a sort of paean to manual labour and resource exploitation.